SEC Semi-Annual Reporting Proposal Tracker (S7-2026-15)

 How rationales are classified (argument taxonomy anchored on the SEC release; three-rater LLM ensemble)

 Each letter can invoke one or more argument families.
 The taxonomy starts from the SEC's framing in the proposing release (Release Nos.
 33-11414; 34-105368; File No. S7-2026-15).
-Three commenter-distinctive codes cover arguments the SEC does not engage as standalone justifications.
-20 codes total: 16 SEC-engaged (9 anti-proposal, 5 pro-proposal, 1 conditional, 1 procedural), 3 commenter-distinctive (IP investor protection; US capital-market leadership; RI investor reliance interests), and 1 "no substantive rationale" for letters that state a position without engaging an argument.
+Four commenter-distinctive codes cover arguments the SEC does not engage as standalone justifications.
+22 codes total: 16 SEC-engaged (9 anti-proposal, 5 pro-proposal, 1 conditional, 1 procedural), 4 commenter-distinctive (IP investor protection; US capital-market leadership; RI investor reliance interests; PP political pressure / regulatory capture), 1 "no substantive rationale" for letters that state a position without engaging an argument, and GU (guidance vs reporting) carried from the 2018 (S7-26-18) rubric for cross-tracker consistency (not yet invoked in the 2026 corpus).
+PP was promoted from a §6.6 watch item to a coded rationale on 2026-06-04; the cross-model κ figures below describe the original 20-code validation set and do not include it.

 Anti-proposal codes use a red shade and pro-proposal codes a green shade, so the directional balance reads at a glance.
 Every SEC-engaged code carries a verbatim quote from the proposing release.
 The quote shows how the SEC itself frames the argument.